ldynia/learning-api-styles/src/network/README.md

 TLS version 1.2 and earlier, required the server certificate to be present first in the file, followed by issuing CA certificates in their order towards the root CA, with the self-signed root CA included last, but usually omitted.[^18]
 TLS version 1.3 relaxed this order requirement, and only requires for the server certificate to be present as the first one.

-Before creating the certificate chain in create server certificate chain, the administrator, in verify issuing CA certificate, verifies the signature of the root CA on the issuing CA certificate.
+Before creating the certificate chain, the administrator, verifies the signature of the root CA on the issuing CA certificate.
 The `(untrusted)` label in the output indicates that the issuing CA certificate isn't present in the trust store[^19] of the machine that executes this command.

 ```bash